How to Create Effective Food Standard Operating Procedures

 Your SOPs should comply with state and federal regulations that apply to the food industry.

 You can use regulatory software to prepare for unexpected food audits and inspections.
-Having a proper system in place can prevent your staff from getting overwhelmed and prove your compliance with rules.
+Having a proper system in place can prevent your staff from getting overwhelmed.

 9. Review and Update SOPs

 You should regularly review standard operating procedures to make sure they meet current standards.
-Then, update SOPs when something changes, like having a new supplier or introducing a new dish.
+Then, update SOPs when something changes, like having a new supplier or introducing local foods to your menu.

 Train your team on these changes right away to keep everyone aligned.